A refined yet durable wine country retreat belies its rural setting.

 So in 2015 they found a 5.5-acre lot off the Silverado Trail with just the kind of valley views they craved.
 Its existing 1970s bungalow, pool house and pool, however, were all too small and had to go.
 The site was too wooded and steep to affordably build a tennis court, but Jensen and Macdonald (who came on board after the building was designed) found ways to capitalize on the location.
 And so last summer, the Conns finally got their dream space — an understated U-shaped 5,800-square-foot home that incorporates a variety of spaces.

-Inspired by vernacular agricultural buildings, it has vertical stained cedar siding and stucco walls.
+Inspired by vernacular agricultural buildings, it has vertical cedar siding and cement foundations.
 It appears at first glance to be just one story but in fact has multiple levels.
 Only the central section is one level; wings on the west and east sides contain several less visible levels that step down toward a double-infinity-edge pool.

 In the central section, a wide steel-and-glass front door opens to a small foyer, and just beyond that comes a stunner: a 1,300-square-foot great room with 17-foot cathedral ceilings and exposed rafters under its gabled roof.
 It’s jaw-dropping not just for the scale and loft-like open plan but also the uninterrupted valley views — punctuated by a 36-foot-wide bank of retractable French doors that pocket away — from the north wall.